lk-geimfari/mimesis/docs/random_and_seed.rst

 You might wish to produce data with a specific likelihood of appearing.

-To illustrate, suppose you aim to produce random complete names for males and females, but with a greater likelihood of female names being generated.
+For example, suppose you want to produce random full names for males and females, but with a greater likelihood of female names being generated.

-Here's one approach to accomplish this:
+Here's one approach:

 .. code-block:: python